 Student records are maintained for at least five years after graduation or conclusion of the class.
 Students' academic records are maintained permanently.
-Completers of Arclabs can obtain a copy of their academic records by contacting our main campus at 1.877.647.4111 and submitting a Request for Official Student Documents form.
+Completers of Arclabs can obtain a copy of their academic records by contacting our main campus at 1.877.647.4111 and submitting a written request.